The Meeting Point

 What is it?

-The course has been designed specifically with artists and creatives in mind and will introduce the basic concepts of Permaculture.
+The course has been designed specifically with artists, creatives and cultural workers in mind and will introduce the basic concepts of Permaculture.
 It will also explore how these ideas can be used to deepen creative practice and to bring a new ethical basis to projects, particularly in relation to ecology, natural systems and regenerative cultures.

 What is Permaculture Design?